qiqi-lu/napari-kld/README.md

 The simulated data should be those generated using the known PSF.

-1. load `napari-kld` plugin: `Plugins` > `Kernel Learning Deconvolution` > `KL Deconvolution`
+1. Load `napari-kld` plugin: `Plugins` > `Kernel Learning Deconvolution` > `KL Deconvolution`

-2. choose `Training` tab.
+2. Choose `Training` tab.

-3. choose `Data Directory ` (such as `"D:/GitHub/napari-kld/src/napari_kld/_tests/work_directory/data/simulation/data/train"`) which saves the data used to train the model in should include:
+3. Choose `Data Directory ` (such as `"D:/GitHub/napari-kld/src/napari_kld/_tests/work_directory/data/simulation/data/train"`) which saves the data used to train the model in should include:
-    - a `gt` folder saves the GT images
+    - A `gt` folder saves the GT images
-    - a `raw` folder save the low-resolution raw input images with the same file name of GT images
+    - A `raw` folder save the low-resolution raw input images with the same file name of GT images
-    - a `train.txt` file saves all the file name used to train the model (does not need to list all the file in `gt`/`raw` folder).
+    - A `train.txt` file saves all the file name used to train the model (does not need to list all the file in `gt`/`raw` folder).

-4. choose a `Output Directory` to save the model checkpoints, such as `"D:/GitHub/napari-kld/src/napari_kld/_tests/work_directory/data/simulation"`.
+4. Choose a `Output Directory` to save the model checkpoints, such as `"D:/GitHub/napari-kld/src/napari_kld/_tests/work_directory/data/simulation"`.

-5. choose `PSF Directory` of the PSF used to generate the data, such as `"D:/GitHub/napari-kld/src/napari_kld/_tests/work_directory/data/simulation/data/train/psf.tif"`.
+5. Choose `PSF Directory` of the PSF used to generate the data, such as `"D:/GitHub/napari-kld/src/napari_kld/_tests/work_directory/data/simulation/data/train/psf.tif"`.
 Then the `Forward Projection` group box will be invisible as we do not need to learn the forward kernel when we know the PSF.
 Just use the PSF as the froward kernel.

 6. Set the `Image Channels` and the `Dimension` of input data.